great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ## Introduction

-In this guide we will demonstrate how to connect to an in-memory Pandas dataframe.
-Pandas can read many types of data into its dataframe class, but in our example we will use data originating in a `.parquet` file.
+In this guide we will demonstrate how to connect to an in-memory Pandas DataFrame.
+Pandas can read many types of data into its DataFrame class, but in our example we will use data originating in a parquet file.

 ## Prerequisites

 <Prerequisites requirePython = {false} requireInstallation = {true} requireDataContext = {true} requireSourceData = {null} requireDatasource = {false} requireExpectationSuite = {false}>

-- Access to data that can be read into a Pandas dataframe
+- Access to data that can be read into a Pandas DataFrame
 - A passion for data quality

 </Prerequisites>